 The shape of stories is hardwired into our brains.
-Harnessing this power will transform your business communications.
+This course explains why, and shows how to harness this power to transform your business and marketing communications.

 It’s for anyone who needs to communicate as part of their job.
 From brand and marketing communicators, internal and external communications teams, HR teams, and anyone who needs to write briefs and case studies.
 You don’t need any previous experience and you can take the course for personal or formal professional development.

 We teach this course in groups of up to 15 people.
-You can book as an individual for the group course, and businesses and brands can block-book a dedicated class exclusively for their teams.
+You can book as an individual or you can block-book a dedicated class exclusively for your team.

 The course is suitable if you:

-- Are a seasoned professional and want to refresh your skills, learn new ones and improve your knowledge of how stories work, and how you can apply this to your work
+- Are a seasoned professional and want to refresh your skills, learn new ones and improve your knowledge of how stories work, and how to apply this to your work

 - Are developing online content for businesses, charities and other organisations and want to understand how to use stories